 I test all of my templates personally.
 If the template comes with SVG and other machine cutting files I have cut it myself on my Cricut to make sure it will cut well for you.

-I’m sharing with you here the papers and cut settings that I use on my Cricut Maker to get fabulous results almost every time.
+I’m sharing with you here the papers and cut settings that I use on my Cricut Maker to get great results almost every time.
 (Almost… because sometimes the paper cutting odds are not in our favor.)

 Keep in mind the list below are the things that I use.
 Your machine and the items you like to use may be different.
-This is just to give you a point of reference and to assure you that my intricate boxes can be cut with a craft machine.
+This is just to give you a point of reference and to assure you that my intricate boxes and ornaments can be cut with a craft machine.
 (I promise… if you can’t get a good cut… it’s not the file.
 It’s either your machine settings, your mat or your paper.)